The Mathematical Basics and the Results of the Theory of physical structures

-The metric functions defining on the manifold phenomenologically symmetric geometries are nondegenerate two-point invariants of some groups of transforma- \\ tions of the manifold.
+of transformations of the manifold.
 The problem of their classification implied building up a preliminary classification of the groups of transformations with the certain number of the continuous parameters.
-But, with the number of the components of the metric function and the rank of the phenomenological symmetry of the geometry it defines increasing, classifying groups of motions becomes rather a strenuous task, in the technical sense.
+But, with the number of the components of the metric function and the rank of the phenomenologi- \ cal symmetry of the geometry it defines increasing, classifying groups of motions becomes rather a strenuous task, in the technical sense.
 So, quite naturally a question suggests itself: Is a preliminary classification of the groups of transformations of a manifold really necessary.
 After all, for many of them the two-point invariants turn out to be degenerate.
 Therefore, it seems to make sense first to establish what condition must a group of transformations satisfy in order that the two-point invariant of it be nondegenerate.
-For example, in building the classification (3.28)--(3.38) of the three-dimensional trimetric phenomenologically symmetric geometries of rank 3 such condition was that of transitivity of the group of transformations.
-But at large the problem of additional constraints on groups of transformations following from their two-point invariants being nondegenerate is still open.
+For example, in building the classification (3.28)--(3.38) of the three-dimensional trimetric phenomenologically symmetric geometries of rank 3 such condition was that of transitivity of the group of transforma- \ tions.
+But at large the problem of additional constraints on groups of transformations following from their two-point invariants being nondegene- \ rate is still open.
 We shall also note that all the definitions and results of Chapter 1 are local.
-Their globalization requires a new qualitative approach in the development of the methods of research and presents a new problem, whose significance is conditioned by the possibility of essential interpretations of the phenomeno- \\ logically symmetric geometries, not only in geometry, but in physics too.
+Their globalization requires a new qualitative approach in the development of the methods of research and presents a new problem, whose significance is conditioned by the possibility of essential interpreta- \ tions of the phenomenologically symmetric geometries, not only in geometry, but in physics too.